Raktham - The Blood

-Raktham - The Blood is a 2019 Indian Telugu language Naxal propaganda political thriller film, written, and directed by Rajesh Touchriver, starring Maganti Banarjee, Madhu Shalini, and Sanju Sivaram in pivotal roles.
-Upon release, the film received mixed to positive reviews, and was featured at the All Lights India International Film Festival.
+Raktham - The Blood is a 2019 Indian Telugu language naxal propaganda political thriller film, written, and directed by Rajesh Touchriver, starring Maganti Banarjee, Madhu Shalini, and Sanju Sivaram in pivotal roles.
+Upon release, the film was featured at the All Lights India International Film Festival.

 Premise

 Raktham is inspired by Albert Camus’s 1949 Play, The Just Assassins.
-Raktham exploits Indian guerrillas, and Naxalite–Maoist insurgency in the interiors of Andhra Pradesh and Telangana.
+Raktham explores Indian guerrillas, and Naxalite–Maoist insurgency in the interiors of Andhra Pradesh and Telangana.